Clover Club

 Ingredient Notes

-- Gin – A London Dry gin works best here — the juniper-forward profile complements the lemon and balances the syrup.
+- Gin – A London Dry gin works best here.
+The juniper-forward profile complements the lemon and balances the syrup.

 Tips & Variations